Geraldine, New Zealand: The Vicarage Geraldine

-The St Mary's vicarage is located on Talbot street.
-The Arts and Crafts house was built in 1900 and restored in 2019.
+The former vicarage of St Mary's is located next to the church on Talbot Street, and is listed as a Category II historic place.
+This Arts and Crafts house was built in 1900, and housed 15 vicars and their families before being sold by the parish in 2017.
+It was restored as boutique accommodation in 2018–2019.
 The restoration was a finalist in the 'domestic saved and restored' category of the Canterbury Heritage Awards.
-It was listed as a category two historic place in 1983.

 Post office

 The post office was opened in November 1908 by the then prime minister Sir Joseph Ward.
-The two storied building located on the intersection of Talbot street and Cox street provided a mail room, public office, postmaster's room, telephone room and private boxes on the ground floor and quarters for the post master on the first floor.
+The two storied building located on the intersection of Talbot Street and Cox Street provided a mail room, public office, postmaster's room, telephone room and private boxes on the ground floor and quarters for the post master on the first floor.
 In 1997, the post office moved to different premises and the building was sold in 2005 for $349,500 at auction.
 It has been used by a variety of retail businesses since then.
 It is listed as a category two historic place with Heritage New Zealand.